Racer159/jackal/adr/0020-package-sources.md

 ## Context

-Zarf natively supports creating the following package sources:
+Jackal natively supports creating the following package sources:

 - Local Tarball (`.tar` and `.tar.zst`)
-  - Via `zarf package create <dir> -o <dir>`, with compression determined by `metadata.uncompressed` in `zarf.yaml`
+  - Via `jackal package create <dir> -o <dir>`, with compression determined by `metadata.uncompressed` in `jackal.yaml`
 - Split Tarball (`.part...`)
-  - Via `zarf package create <dir> --max-package-size <size> -o <dir>`
+  - Via `jackal package create <dir> --max-package-size <size> -o <dir>`
 - OCI package (`oci://`)
-  - Via `zarf package publish <source> oci://` or `zarf package create <dir> -o oci://...`
+  - Via `jackal package publish <source> oci://` or `jackal package create <dir> -o oci://...`
 - In-cluster (Deployed) package
-  - Post `zarf package deploy <source>` the package is show in `zarf package list`
+  - Post `jackal package deploy <source>` the package is show in `jackal package list`

-However, the current loading abilities of Zarf have been inconsistent depending upon the action specified.
+However, the current loading abilities of Jackal have been inconsistent depending upon the action specified.
 For example:

 - Split tarball packages could be created, deployed, but not inspected, or removed
 - In-cluster packages could be removed (by name), but not inspected